d-j-k/puntseq/README.md

 If you use any part or modified version of the here provided code in your work, you should:

-1. state explicitly that you've used the PuntSeq code (or a modified version of it, if this is the case).
+1. State explicitly that you've used the PuntSeq code (or a modified version of it, if this is the case).
-2. read and cite the following paper:
+2. Read and cite the following paper:

 - Urban L, Holzer A, Baronas JJ, Hall M, Braeuninger-Weimer P, Scherm MJ, Kunz DJ, Perera SN, Martin-Herranz DE, Tipper ET, Salter SJ and Stammnitz MR (2020), **Freshwater monitoring by nanopore sequencing**, bioRxiv 2020.02.06.936302; doi: [https://doi.org/10.1101/2020.02.06.936302](https://doi.org/10.1101/2020.02.06.936302)